["plan"]

 5. Green Monster

-Smoking Green Monster cocktail
+Smokey Green Monster cocktail for Halloween

-It’s a short drink with just three ingredients: tequila, banana liqueur, and melon liqueur which gets poured over ice in a lowball glass and stirred.
+It’s a short drink with just three ingredients: tequila, banana liqueur, and melon liqueur, which gets poured over ice in a lowball glass and stirred.
 Simple and impressive.

 6. Black Magic